Sortition: Replace legislatures

-Michael Donovan proposes that the percentage of voters who don't turnout have their representatives chosen by sortition.
+Michael Donovan proposes that the percentage of voters who do not turnout have their representatives chosen by sortition.
 For example, with 60% voter turnout a number of legislators are randomly chosen to make up 40% of the overall parliament.
+A number of proposals for an entire legislative body to be chosen by sortition have been made for the United States, Canada, the United Kingdom, Denmark, and France.